ixion-spacecat/ixions-realm/src/terminal-frog.md

 ## Levels

+{% gallery "levels" %}
-We see here an unfinished chart with storyboards for the beginning, middle, and end of each level.
-There are spaces for up to 7 levels plus an intro sequence, but only the first two rows have complete storyboards.
+{% galleryImage "/img/art-terminal-frog-levels.jpg", "Level storyboards", "We see here an unfinished chart with storyboards for the beginning, middle, and end of each level.
+There are spaces for up to 7 levels plus an intro sequence, but only the first two rows have complete storyboards." %}

-{% gallery 2,
-  "/img/art-terminal-frog-levels.jpg"
-%}
+{% endgallery %}

 Level 0 seems to be some sort of intro sequence.
 First we see something falling off an assembly line.
 Then there seems to be a giant lizard stealing a house?!
 Finally it's revealed that there's a mastermind robot controlling the giant lizard or something! 🤖